instagibbs/bolts/XX-eltoo-onchain.md

 The missing case compared to ln-penalty channels is the case where the offerer is not yet irrevocably committed.
-Due to the symmetrical transaction, the offerer is immediately irrevocably committed on sending a `commitment_signed_eltoo`.
+Due to the symmetrical transaction, the offerer is immediately irrevocably committed on sending a `update_signed_eltoo`.

 ### Requirements